 Now that you have your training certificate, you can proceed to MARINA’s Online application for COP.

-How’s the Blended Learning Mode on other training centers?
+How’s the Blended Learning Mode at other training centers?

 May the winds be in your favor.